Oregon Department of Emergency Management: Description

 OEM manages resources for disaster assistance, cross-jurisdictional aid to protect lives, property and the environment, and other assistance with emergency incidents.
 OEM also manages grant opportunities, preparedness workshops, state preparedness exercises and training, and toolkits for emergency managers.

 Within OEM's responsibilities are the disaster declaration process, the Oregon Emergency Response System, the Real-Time Assessment and Planning Tool for Oregon, and the state's search and rescue program.

-OEM maintains a command center in Salem.
+OEM maintains the State of Oregon Emergency Coordination Center in Salem.